Thursday of the Third Week of Lent

 Jeremiah 7:23-28 + Luke 11:14-23

-As Americans, we can reflect on the profound examples of our Founding Fathers in establishing a human government founded on the rights and truths that come from God.
-History shows how their efforts were met with great opposition.
+Americans can reflect on the profound examples of the Founding Fathers in establishing a human government based upon the rights and truths that come from God.
+Yet history shows how their efforts were met with great opposition.
 Their example mirrors one of the truths that Jesus makes in today’s Gospel passage, summed up by the saying of Benjamin Franklin about the risks of the American Revolution: “We must all hang together, or we will all hang separately.”

 Unity is one of the four marks of the Church that Jesus founded when He walked this earth.
 Entire books have been written to explore what this mark of unity does and does not mean.
 Jesus’ words at the end of today’s Gospel passage shed some light on the matter: “Whoever is not with me is against me, and whoever does not gather with me scatters.”
 The latter half of this sentence hints that the unity Jesus is calling for derives from the act of the will.